Can anyone beat Harden to the 2018 MVP Award?

 The race to the top for the NBA stats is one that typically goes into overdrive at this time of year.
 From the start of the season, all those months ago, James Harden has been the man everyone has to beat, and few have looked likely to do so.

 All that was thrown up in the air in early January when Harden was sidelined with a hamstring strain and missed seven straight games.
 However, when he returned to action on January 18 and saw the Rockets to another comfortable win over the Timberwolves, the natural balance of things appeared to have been restored.

 Sportsbooks and gamblers taking note

 So is the MVP award Harden’s for the taking?
-He has certainly returned to the position of hot favorite, with bookmakers offering odds of around 1/3 on.
-But nothing is guaranteed in sport, and those thinking outside the box and willing to stake their money on their convictions could still get the last laugh.
+He has certainly returned to the position of hot favorite, with bookmakers offering odds of around 1/3.
+But nothing is guaranteed in sports, and those thinking outside the box and willing to stake their money on their convictions could still get the last laugh.
 Here are the other main contenders.

 The Golden State Warriors are looking like the team to beat, and Durant has played as pivotal a role in their success as anyone.
 However, his off-court comments do not do the 29-year-old small forward any favors.
 When Clint Capela joshed that the Rockets were better than the Warriors, a wiser soul might have let his on-court actions do the talking.
 Instead, Durant launched into an expletive-ridden counteroffensive.
 The bookmakers still give him an outside shot at MVP, with most offering around 20/1.